25 BEST North Carolina Beaches To Visit (2023)

 Ocean Isle Beach

-Less than an hour away from Wilmington is Ocean Isle Beach, just south of Holden Beach but north of Myrtle Beach and the South Carolina border.
+Less than an hour from Wilmington is Ocean Isle Beach, just south of Holden Beach but north of Myrtle Beach and the South Carolina border.

-There are plenty of beach restaurants, and even a brewery!
-Makai Brewing Company has all the best tropically flavored IPAS!
+There are plenty of beach restaurants and even a brewery!
+Makai Brewing Company has all the best tropically flavored IPAs!

 Best Beaches in North Carolina Map